vjanovec/Mern-tutorial-social-media-app/README.md

-# devConnector
+# Social Media app - for connecting developers
-MERN stack tutorial project
+MERN stack tutorial project from Udemy
+Not finished